Genetics Could Save Us All From The Wuhan Coronavirus

 Can Coronavirus Kill You?

 The short answer is yes.
-So far, the Wuhan coronavirus has led to over 360 deaths.
+So far, the Wuhan coronavirus has led to over 40,600 deaths.
 However, looking at the facts may ease your fears.
-The median age of the people killed by the Wuhan coronavirus is 75 years old.
-Additionally, many of them were already suffering from other underlying health issues like diabetes, high blood pressure, and Parkinson’s disease.
+The median age of the people killed by the Wuhan coronavirus is 60 years old.
+Additionally, many people who passed away were already suffering from other underlying health issues like diabetes, high blood pressure, and Parkinson’s disease.